SAG-KeLP/kelp-core/README.md

 **CLUSTERING ALGORITHMS:**

-* _KernelBasedKMeansEngine_: it is the implemetation of the clustering algorithm described in (Kulis '09).
+* _KernelBasedKMeansEngine_: it is the implementation of the clustering algorithm described in (Kulis '09).
 It is basically a kernel-based extention of the standard k-mean clustering algorithm.

 **META ALGORITHMS:**